-- (10) To amend the articles of incorporation to increase the authorized shares of common stock from 75,000,000 shares to 500,000,000 shares (the "Authorized Common Stock Increase Proposal") - (11) to approve one or more adjournments of the Annual Shareholders Meeting, if necessary or appropriate, to solicit additional proxies in favor of the Proposals listed hereinabove, if there are not sufficient votes at the Annual Shareholders Meeting to approve and adopt the Proposals listed hereinabove (the "Adjournment Proposal") - (12) to consider and transact such other business as may be properly brought before the Annual Shareholders Meeting and any adjournments thereof.
+- (1) to grant discretionary authority to our board of directors to (i) amend our articles of incorporation to combine outstanding shares of our Common Stock into a lesser number of outstanding shares, or a "reverse stock split," at a specific ratio within a range of one-for-ten (1-for-10) to a maximum of a one-for-two hundred (1-for-100), with the exact ratio to be determined by our board of directors in its sole discretion; and (ii) effect the reverse stock split, if at all, within one year of the date the proposal is approved by stockholders (the "Reverse Stock Split Proposal") - (2) to approve one or more adjournments of the Annual Shareholders Meeting, if necessary or appropriate, to solicit additional proxies in favor of the Proposals listed hereinabove, if there are not sufficient votes at the Annual Shareholders Meeting to approve and adopt the Proposals listed hereinabove (the "Adjournment Proposal")

 The Proxy Statement accompanying this notice describes each of these items of business in detail.
-The Board of Directors has fixed the close of business on June 9, 2025, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Shareholders Meeting and any adjournments or postponements of the Annual Shareholders Meeting.
+The Board of Directors has fixed the close of business on July 11, 2025, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Shareholders Meeting and any adjournments or postponements of the Annual Shareholders Meeting.
 Accordingly, only stockholders of record at the close of business on June 9, 2025, are entitled to notice of, and to vote at, the Annual Shareholders Meeting and any adjournments or postponements of the Annual Shareholders Meeting.